saiteja-madha/discord-js-bot/docs/mochi/about/README.md

 ## 🤝 Contributing 🤝

 * Special thanks to [@Androzz](https://github.com/Androz2091/AtlantaBot) for the [dashboard](https://github.com/Androz2091/AtlantaBot) and his other cool discord bot projects.
-* Feel free to [Fork](https://github.com/vixshan/mochi/fork) this repository, create a feature branch and submit a pull request
+* Feel free to [Fork](https://github.com/vixshan/amina/fork) this repository, create a feature branch and submit a pull request
-* You can keep track of all the planned features [here](https://github.com/vixshan/mochi/projects) or make a request for one at our discord
+* You can keep track of all the planned features [here](https://github.com/vixshan/amina/projects) or make a request for one at our discord

 #### <img src="https://cdn.discordapp.com/emojis/1055803759831294013.png" alt="" data-size="line"> 》Notice

 > You may not claim this as your own!
 The original source was created by [saiteja-madha](https://github.com/saiteja-madha).
 The source is modified and being updated by Vikshan.

-> Mochi is a multipurpose Discord bot build in [Discord.js](https://github.com/Discordjs/discordjs) If you like this repository, feel free to leave a star ⭐ to motivate me!
+> Amina is a multipurpose Discord bot build in [Discord.js](https://github.com/Discordjs/discordjs) If you like this repository, feel free to leave a star ⭐ to motivate me!

 <img src="https://cdn.discordapp.com/emojis/809085860632985630.png" alt="" data-size="line"> 》 Sponsor the project on [GitHub](https://github.com/sponsors/vixshan)